jingjingl18/openai-cs-agents-demo/README.md

 ### Demo flow #1

-1. **Start with a seat change request:**
+1. **Start with a roaming data recommendation request:** check data usage then irrelevant question
-   - User: "Can I change my seat?"
+   - User: "Can you recommend some roaming data plans?"
-   - The Triage Agent will recognize your intent and route you to the Seat Booking Agent.
+   - The Triage Agent will recognize your intent and route you to the Product Recommendation Agent.

 2. **Seat Booking:**
    - The Seat Booking Agent will ask to confirm your confirmation number and ask if you know which seat you want to change to or if you would like to see an interactive seat map.